Berkeley-CS195/sp23/content/readings.md

    [proxy]: http://www.lib.berkeley.edu/Help/proxy.html
    [vpn]: http://www.lib.berkeley.edu/Help/vpn.html

+### 4/24 Conclusion

+We'll discuss the course as a whole, as well as the future of humanity.
+No survey this week (free survey points).

 ### 4/17 Income Inequality and the Bay Area
 **Please complete the [Income Inequality Survey](https://goo.gl/forms/ovGtVkqMrEsQPDs43) by Monday night.**